jcouv/jcouv.github.io/_drafts/2015-09-14-diophantine-equations-and-turing-decidability.md

 For higher dimensions, the same method can be applied recursively to reduce the dimension one at a time.
 <code>Cantor<sub>n</sub>(a<sub>1</sub>, ..., a<sub>n</sub>) -> c</code> is a Diophantine function, and so is the converse <code>CantorElement<sub>n,i</sub>(c)</code>.
-But the function `CantorElement(n, i, c)` which treats `n` and `i` as parameters cannot easily be shown to be Diophantine.
+But the function `CantorElement(n, i, c)` which treats `n` and `i` as variables cannot easily be shown to be Diophantine.
 So other codings are considered.

 The Gödel coding allows encoding tuples <code>{a<sub>1</sub>, ..., a<sub>n</sub>}</code> of arbitrary dimension into a triplet (and you could even go further and encode that triplet with Cantor if you wanted).
 It's based on the Chinese Remainder Theorem and is defined as the triples `{a, b, n}` such that <code>a<sub>i</sub> = rem(a, b.i + 1) = GodelElement(a, b, i)</code>.
 There is more than one such triple for a given tuple, so the coding is not unique (unlike Cantor's).
 There can be no converse function, <code>Godel(a<sub>1</sub>, ..., a<sub>n</sub>, n)</code>, as it would have a variable number of parameters.